July 4, 2023

 7. Swim with Eagle Rays

-Catamaran on anchor inside the Bora Bora lagoon.
+White catamaran boat on anchor inside the bright blue waters of the Bora Bora lagoon.
 Two woman float next to the boat in the water.

 9. Visit Matira Beach